Nonmi125/dxcleancache/README.md

+#HOW TO USE
+- Run the file as Administrator.
+- Set the time using the slider or by typing.
+- Click **"Tạo Task"** to run the task.
+- Click **"Xem log"** to view the log.
+- To delete or stop the task, click **"Xóa Task"**.

 #DXCache Cleaner

 DXCache Cleaner is a lightweight, open‑source utility that automatically removes NVIDIA DXCache (shader cache) on a custom schedule.
 Shader cache can accumulate over time and cause conflicts, leading to sudden FPS drops in games.
 This app runs silently in the background — no command windows, no interruptions.